National Assembly of Quebec: Elections

 General elections are held every four years or less.
 Since 2014, the legislature has had a fixed four-year term, with elections taking place no later than "the first Monday of October of the fourth calendar year following the year that includes the last day of the previous Legislature."
 However, the lieutenant governor, acting on the advice of the premier, can dissolve the legislature and call an election earlier.
 Any Canadian citizen at least 18 years old who has been residing in Quebec for at least six months qualifies to be on the electoral list.

 Normally, the lieutenant governor invites the leader of the political party with the largest number of elected candidates to form the government as premier (premier ministre in French; French does not make a distinction between premier and prime minister).

 Quebec's territory is divided into 125 electoral districts (ridings).
 In each riding, the candidate who receives the most votes is elected and becomes a member of the National Assembly (MNA).
 This is the first-past-the-post voting system.
 It tends to produce strong disparities in the number of seats won compared to the popular vote, perhaps best exemplified by the 1966 (wrong-winner result), 1970 (false-majority result), 1973, and 1998 election (wrong-winner and false-majority result).

 Quebec elections have also tended to be volatile since the 1970s, producing a large turnover in seats.
 Consequently, existing political parties often lose more than half their seats with the rise of new or opposition political parties.
-For instance, the 1970 and 1973 saw the demise of the Union Nationale and rise of the Parti Québécois, which took power in 1976.
+For instance, the 1970 and 1973 elections saw the demise of the Union Nationale and rise of the Parti Québécois, which took power in 1976.
 The 1985 and 1994 elections saw the Liberals gain and lose power in landslide elections.
 The 2018 elections saw the rise of the Coalition Avenir Québec, which took power for the first time.